 Yellen has appeared comfortable fielding reporters' questions.
 She's also withstood grilling from members of Congress.
 Where Bernanke's voice would sometimes quaver under hostile questioning, Yellen has remained cool and has parried any attacks in a calm voice that hints of her native Brooklyn.

-"It would be a grave mistake for the Fed to commit to conduct monetary policy according to a mathematical rule," Yellen explained to a House committee after Republicans pressed her to back legislation to compel the Fed to follow a policy rule in setting rates.
+"It would be a grave mistake for the Fed to commit to conduct monetary policy according to a mathematical rule," Yellen explained to the House Financial Services Committee after some Republicans pressed her to back legislation to compel the Fed to follow a policy rule in setting rates.

-Expressing the frustration that some Republicans say they feel about the Fed's influence over the economy, the committee chair, Jeb Hensarling, R-Texas, told Yellen that "a dramatic increase in power calls for a corresponding increase in accountability and transparency."
+Expressing the frustration that some Republicans say they feel about expanded Fed influence over the economy, the committee chair, Jeb Hensarling, R-Texas, told Yellen that "a dramatic increase in power calls for a corresponding increase in accountability and transparency."

 Yellen has stressed that the unorthodox steps the Fed took to fight the recession were needed to put people back to work.
-She has also sought to debunk any notion that the Fed handed out billions to prop up mega-banks during the financial crisis while neglecting people who had lost jobs.
+She has sought to reverse any perception that the Fed distributed billions to prop up big banks during the financial crisis while doing little to help people who had lost jobs.

 "Our goal is to help Main Street, not Wall Street," she declared in her first speech as chair.
 She spoke of "shattered lives and families" from high unemployment and said the Fed would keep working until the job market was healthy.

-Despite months of solid hiring and declining unemployment, Yellen contends that too many people have been out of work for too long, that too many are stuck in part-time jobs and that pay growth remains anemic.
+Despite months of solid hiring and declining unemployment, Yellen contends that too many people have been out of work for too long, that too many are stuck in part-time jobs and that pay growth is still anemic.